-8.7545.F Adult Respite Provider Reimbursement Requirements
+8.7542.F Adult Respite Provider Reimbursement Requirements

 - 1. For the HCBS Brain Injury (BI); Elderly, Blind, and Disabled (EBD); Complementary and Integrative Health (CIH); and Community Mental Health Supports (CMHS) Waivers: - a.
-Respite care reimbursement to nursing facilities shall be as follows: - i.
-The nursing facility shall bill using the facility's assigned respite provider number, and on the HCBS-BI/EBD/CIH/CMHS claim form according to fiscal agent instructions. - ii.
+Respite care reimbursement to nursing facilities shall be as follows: - The nursing facility shall bill using the facility's assigned respite provider number, and on the HCBS-BI/EBD/CIH/CMHS claim form according to fiscal agent instructions. - ii.
 The unit of reimbursement shall be a unit of one day.
 The day of admission and the day of discharge may both be reimbursed as full days, provided that there was at least one full twenty-four-hour day of respite provided by the nursing facility between the date of admission and the date of discharge.
 There shall be no other payment for partial days. - iii.
 Reimbursement shall be the lower of billed charges or the average weighted rate for administrative and health care for Class I nursing facilities in effect on July 1 of each year. - iv.
-Respite care reimbursement to Alternative Care Facilities shall be as follows: - 1) The unit of reimbursement shall be a unit of one day.
+Respite care reimbursement to alternative care facilities shall be as follows: - The unit of reimbursement shall be a unit of one day.
 The day of admission and the day of discharge may both be reimbursed as full days, provided that there was at least one full twenty-four-hour day of respite provided by the alternative care facility between the date of admission and the date of discharge.
 There shall be no other payment for partial days. - v.
-Reimbursement shall be the lower of billed charges; or the maximum Medicaid rate for alternative care services, plus the standard alternative care facility room and board amount prorated for the number of days of respite. - b.
+Reimbursement shall be the lower of billed charges; or the maximum Medicaid rate for alternative care services, plus the standard alternative care facility room and board amount prorated for the number of days of respite.

+- b.
 Individual respite providers shall bill according to a unit rate or daily institutional Nursing Facility rate, whichever is less. - c.
 The respite care provider shall provide all the respite care that is needed, and other HCBS-BI/EBD/CIH/CMHS services shall not be reimbursed during the respite stay. - d.
 There shall be no reimbursement provided under this section for respite care in Uncertified Congregate Facilities. - 2.
 HCBS Supported Living Services (SLS) Waiver: - a.
-Respite shall be provided according to individual, overnight group, or group rates as defined below: - i.
+Respite shall be provided according to individual, or group rates as defined below: - i.
 Individual: the Member receives respite in a one-on-one situation.
-There are no other Members in the setting also receiving respite services. - ii.
+There are no other Members in the setting also receiving respite services.
+Individual respite occurs for 10 hours or less in a 24-hour period. - ii.
+Individual Day: the Member receives respite in a one-on-one situation for cumulatively more than 10 hours in a 24-hour period.
+A full day is 10 hours or greater within a 24- hour period. - iii.
 Overnight Group: the Member receives respite in a setting which is defined as a facility that offers 24-hour supervision through supervised overnight group accommodations.
-The total cost of overnight group within a 24-hour period shall not exceed the respite daily rate.
+The total cost of overnight group within a 24-hour period shall not exceed the respite daily rate. - iv.

-iii.
 Group: the Member receives care along with other individuals, who may or may not have a disability.
 The total cost of the group rate within a 24-hour period shall not exceed the respite daily rate.

-8.7546 Child Respite
+8.7543 Child Respite

-8.7546.A Child Respite Eligibility
+8.7543.A Child Respite Eligibility

-- 1. Child Respite is a covered benefit available to Members enrolled in one of the following HCBS waivers: - a.
+- Child Respite is a covered benefit available to Members enrolled in one of the following HCBS waivers: - a.
 Children with Life Limiting Illness - b.
 Children's Extensive Support Waiver - c.
 Children's Habilitation Residential Program

-8.7546.B Child Respite Definition
+8.7543.B Child Respite Definition